 About the Bells

 We hope you find the ideas useful and we would love to hear your feedback on how the ideas work for you.
-You should also check out our online store NumberLoving online store
+Get in touch @numberloving and check out our free and premium resources in our NumberLoving Store.

 Thanks for reading!

 Last year we blogged about some of our favourite resources to use at Easter time (read the blog post here) a lot of these resources, and others on the web, are aimed at KS2 or lower ability KS3 students.
-So this time around I have designed three mysteries aimed specifically at secondary students, all can be downloaded for free on our resource site numberloving.co.uk.
+So this time around I have designed four activities aimed specifically at secondary students;

-These could be used with KS3 and KS4 students and could each span a whole lesson depending on how you get students to approach them.
+These could be used with KS3 and KS4 students and could form part of the lesson or be set as a homework task depending on how you get students to approach them.
 Instructions and ideas for support and extension are given within each resource, the solutions are also given at the end.
-If you like these resources you can download our mysteries bundle which contains ten different mysteries covering a variety of topic areas.
+If you like these resources you can check out our other resources in our store here.

 Wow over 160, 000 visitors this year!
 Myself and Laura are made up to be celebrating the success of Number Loving in its first year!